 In 2001, work focused on repairing the synagogue’s roof, broken windows, and decayed wooden roof support, in order to protect the building’s significant artistic and architectural treasures.
 Repairs to the synagogue’s four lower cupolas were completed in 2005, along with the renovation of the central dome and roof gables.
 In November, 2010, all restoration work of the roof surfaces, its water drainage system, central dome, and cupolas was successfully completed, finally rendering the roof water-proof after years of chronic leakage.
 In the fall of 2012, work began on Subotica Synagogue’s southwest façade, including restoration of the main tripartite entrance, conservation and replacement of brick, repointing, and documentation of a small arched Tiffany window.

 WMF’s long-term commitment to Subotica Synagogue’s conservation and reuse has benefited the site greatly.
 Subotica is now part of a cross-border tourism initiative with Szeged, Hungary that highlights the two cities’ secessionist architecture and the surrounding wine region.
 The synagogue is open to the public for the first time in decades, and both the European Union and the Serbian Ministry of Culture provided significant grants to the conservation of the synagogue’s exterior.
 Between 2015 and 2017, support from the Hungarian government enabled the restoration of the remaining façade and other exterior work, treatment of the landscape, fence and lighting, as well as the complete restoration of the synagogue’s interior.
-The now restored synagogue will once again be open to the public in 2018.
+The now restored synagogue reopened to the public in early 2018.

 Built of steel and concrete, and decorated with fine ceramics, paintings, and carving, Subotica Synagogue is an example of a combination of traditional crafts and innovative building technology.
 The synagogue is among the area’s best examples of Art Nouveau architecture, and one of the most important works of sacred architecture in that style.